nisujju/nokogiri/README.md

-# Nokogiri to parse XML
+# Nokogiri to PARSE XML

 * This is a ruby program to parse thru XML document and based on requirement fetch the data.
 Please refer to nokogiri.rb file for the same.